James Ferragamo

-James Ferragamo (born November 7, 1971) is a businessman from Italy and a member of family of Ferragamo.
-He is the Men's and Women's Leather Product Director for the Salvatore Ferragamo S.p.A.
+James Ferragamo (born November 7, 1971) is an Italian businessman.
+He is the Men's and Women's Leather Product Director for Ferragamo.

 Early life and education

-He was born on November 7, 1971 in Florence, Italy.
+He was born on November 7, 1971, in Florence.
 He is the son of Ferruccio Ferragamo, Chairman of Salvatore Ferragamo S.p.A., and grandson of Salvatore Ferragamo, founder of the eponymous shoe brand.

-He grew up in Chianti in the estate Il Borro, which his father had purchased in 1993.
+He grew up in the Chianti estate of Il Borro, which his father had purchased in 1993.
 At a young age, he was interested in joining the family business: "When I was 10, I went to the factory and made a pair of shoes for my grandmother.
 They were a pair of Vara flats in black patent leather with a gold bow.
 I ruined three pairs before I actually got it right.
 My grandmother never wore them and put them on the mantelpiece to show off instead."

-While studying for his undergraduate and masters degrees at New York University, he spent holidays as a sales assistant in Los Angeles at the Ferragamo boutique.
+While studying for his undergraduate and master's degrees at New York University, he spent holidays as a sales assistant in Los Angeles at the Ferragamo boutique.
 He is a graduate of New York University Stern School of Business.